BigDataEnergy/Pandas-hw/README.md

 # Heores of Pymoli

-In this exercise, I cleaned, analyzed, genearted meaningful reports of company data.
+In this exercise, I cleaned, analyzed, generated meaningful reports of company data.
 The Pandas Library was the main library used for data manipulation.
 The final report consisted of each of the following:

 ### Player Count